jwoglom/tconnectsync/README.md

 * Queries an API endpoint used only by the t:connect mobile app which returns an internal event ID, corresponding to the most recent event published by the mobile app.
 * Whenever the internal event ID changes (denoting that the mobile app uploaded new data to synchronize), perform all of the above mentioned steps to synchronize data.

+The following synchronization features are enabled by default:

+* `BASAL`: Basal data
+* `BOLUS`: Bolus data
+* `IOB`: Insulin-on-board data.
+Only the most recent IOB entry is saved to Nightscout, as an "activity"

+The following synchronization feature is disabled by default, but can be enabled via the `--features` flag:

+* `PUMP_EVENTS`: Events reported by the pump.
+Includes support for the following:
+  * Site/Cartridge Change (occurs for both a site change and a cartridge change)
+  * Empty Cartridge/Pump Shutdown (from my investigation, occurs either when the cartridge runs out of insulin OR you hard-shut off the pump)
+  * User Suspended (occurs when you manually disable insulin delivery)
+  * Exercise Mode (in Nightscout, appears with a start and end time)
+  * Sleep Mode (in Nightscout, appears with a start and end time)

 ## Setup

 **To get started,** you need to choose whether to install the application via